 RA staff will instruct students on what they need to do before leaving for each break.
 Students do not need to remove any of their items during breaks except for summer break when they need to take everything home.
 UNE does not have storage space for student belongings over the summer break.

 Your UNE ID is very important for a number of reasons!
 It gets you into your building as well as your room depending on which residence hall you live in.
 It also allows you to use meals from your meal plan in the dining hall, and purchase food from The Hang and Windward Café.
 It is important in case security needs to identify you for any reason; if security asks to see your ID and you don't have it, disciplinary action may take place.

 If you lose your ID card, you should go to UNE Safety and Security and inform them so they can take proper action and get you a replacement or temporary card until you have another one made.
 You will receive a $20 charge if you have lost or broken your ID card.
 If you lose your room key, you should go to housing if they are still open, as well as call Security.
 If housing is closed, go straight to Security.

 If you are locked out of your room, follow these simple steps to get back in:

-1. Find your Resident Advisor; if they are unavailable, try to find another RA in the building.
+- Find your RA.
+If they are unavailable, try to find another RA in the building.